Author | Permission to Use Info

 Zoe Gladstone, one of our wonderful Kidpower instructors, shared this story about how meaningful these conversations can be: “One of the most important things my dad ever did for me was to be present with me as I wrestled with why there is war and cancer.
 I was about 10 years old, and we were stuck in Los Angeles traffic on the 101 Freeway for this conversation.
 He reassured me NOT by telling me reasons why these things happened or trying to convince me that I didn’t need to worry about it.
 What he did do was agree sincerely that they are terrible and beyond his understanding.
 Eventually, as the traffic began to move, he also pointed out that right then we were safe and okay, and that there were many beautiful things about the world.”

 Being successful in practicing how to stay safe in different situations can help to reduce anxiety and increase confidence.
-If you are not sure how to do this, you can learn from Kidpower’s 28 years of experience in teaching adults how to protect and empower their children in ways that are effective and empowering – and even fun – rather than scary.
+If you are not sure how to do this, you can learn from Kidpower’s decades of experience in teaching adults all over the world how to protect and empower their children in ways that are effective and empowering – and even fun – rather than scary.